AGoyet/llbc/README.md

 ## Syntax:

-The syntax used in the terminal output is valid, and can be copied and pasted back to the executable (the leading "->" or "=", when present, should then be omitted).
-This syntax uses unicode approximations of the symbols used in the latex output, such as 'ƛ' for the lambda-bar.
-For easier keyboard input, the following sequence of characters are recognized:
+The syntax from the terminal output is valid, and can be copied and pasted back to the executable (the leading "->" or "=", when present, should then be omitted).
+This syntax uses unicode approximations of the symbols used in the latex output, such as '̅λ' for the lambda-bar.
+For easier keyboard input, the following sequence of characters are recognized (see examples/example_1_ascii):

 Symbol name:    keyboard        terminal output (accepted as input format)
 Positives: